Coaches

 Director of Coaching Katie Drovdahl poses for a headshot wearing a black sweater against a white background.

 After playing soccer at the University of San Francisco and earning her Master’s in Teaching, Katie combined her love of playing and teaching into a love of coaching.
-She has coached at the camp, select, and high school levels including the past six years as the Head of the Bainbridge High School Girls Soccer Program and Varsity Coach.
-She has worked as a high school English Teacher and a Preschool Director and is currently the Attendance and Athletics Clerk at Woodward Middle School.
+She is a co-founder of West Sound Soccer Academy and has coached at the camp, select, and high school levels including the past six years as the Head of the Bainbridge High School Girls Soccer Program and Varsity Coach.
+She has worked as a high school English Teacher, as a Preschool Director, and as the Attendance and Athletics Clerk at Woodward Middle School.

 • United Soccer Coaches 7v7/9v9 Diploma